matklad/notablog/README.md

 2. Clang is implemented in C++
 3. HotSpot is implemented in C++
 4. Python is implemented in C
-5. Ruby is implemeted in C
+5. Ruby is implemented in C
 6. V8 is implemented in C++
 7. PHP is implemented in C